The following steps are part of the Global Learning Term (GLT) process:

 1. Pre-field preparation seminar

 Taking responsibility for potential social impacts begins prior to departure.
 The Global Learning Term aims to send students who are ready, both intellectually and interculturally, to interact with residents abroad in an informed and respectful manner.
-GLT students are required to complete a semester-long, pre-field preparation course, GLBL 305 Peoples and Places.
+GLT students are required to complete a semester-long, pre-field preparation course, GLBL 305.

 2. Domestic field learning

 Social responsibility challenges our natural impulse to suppose that our hosts abroad are either just like ourselves or somehow inferior to ourselves and in need of being “helped” or, alternately, to “bracket off” peoples and problems abroad from similar realities at home.
 Though not a prerequisite to participating in the Global Learning Term, most Global Studies students complete a semester-long field study and service program in a multicultural domestic setting (the Los Angeles Term) prior to journeying abroad.
 The domestic learning experience introduces students to issues of power and privilege (related to race, social class, gender, and nationality).
 This “inner work” is critical to fostering the kind of intercultural humility that allows students to form socially equitable relationships abroad, and to effectively explore similar issues across national contexts.

 Spending an extended period of time abroad allows students to more fully integrate into their host community and achieve greater “sustainability” in terms of the educational, social equity, and economic benefits.
 A longer term is also necessary to acquire basic language and culture skills, to build self-sustaining relationships with local residents, and to acquire an in-depth awareness of community needs.
 Global Learning Term encourages a six-to seven-month residence abroad.
 The minimum expectation is four months of sustained residence within a single host community.